 Not even an arborist knows this answer with certainty.

-But there are ways to know if a tree/branch has a high or low risk of failure.
+Ways to know if a tree/branch has a high or low risk of failure.

-a) Tree ID — Start with the basics; what kind of tree do you have?
+- 1. Tree ID — Start with the basics; what kind of tree do you have?
 To answer maple isn’t good enough.
 The exact species is better.
 Manitoba maple is far less sturdy than a sugar maple.

-b) Know thy tree — Are there any cracks, fungus, cavities, broken branches, deadwood, included bark, etc.
+- 2. Know thy tree — Are there any cracks, fungus, cavities, broken branches, deadwood, included bark, etc.

-c) Understand risk — For our purposes, if an old tree falls in a remote forest… who cares.
+- 3. Understand risk — For our purposes, if an old tree falls in a remote forest… who cares.
 Sure the tree may be massive but it is a remote forest therefore no person or property will be injured.
 Likewise, you may have a tree that looks dangerous but if it is far from where persons or property regularly travel then perhaps there is no risk at all.

 One way to mitigate risk is to move property that could get damaged.
 If a play structure is near the tree, can the play structure be moved to further away?
 A little harder to do in the case of a house.